 In this season of spending lots of time at home, we are all on the lookout for a fun activity for kids.
-And even more importantly, we’re trying to raise kids who care, who are thoughtful, kind and loving.
+And more importantly, we are trying to raise kids who care.
+Kids who are thoughtful, kind and loving.
 Raelyn, a mother of three girls living near Detroit, Michigan, had a wonderful idea of how she could encourage this behavior in her children, and for her girls to have fun too.

 Last Christmas, the girls looked through the FH Gift Catalog and they each picked an item they wanted to purchase.
-But instead of the parents covering the costs, the girls emptied out their piggy banks and searched all over their house to find loose change to buy the items.
-This year, the girls to things a step further: They made a point to save money in their piggy banks leading up to Christmas, so they could shop the catalog.
+The parents could have covered the costs, but the girls bought the items instead.
+They emptied out their piggy banks and searched all over their house to find loose change.
+The girls took things a step further this year.
+They made a point to save money in their piggy banks leading up to Christmas so they can shop the catalog.

 Create Your Own Piggy Bank Activity

 1. Download and print your piggy bank.
 Or turn to page 31 of the gift catalog you received in the mail.